Katamaze/Leap/README.md

 * We should be using ajax + json + react-like page load that works offline (change URI via js)
 * Depended form fields
 * Sidebar and action menu should be populated by json object/array to avoid nested ifs in Smarty

+# Doubts

+We could use Laravel & Node.js or Laravel & Vue or even Laravel & Smarty or Laravel & Blade but end-users (providers) will probably hate us.
+I mean, Laravel is complex and apart from Blade and Smarty, other template/js engines are even more complex.

+The average provider already has massive problems using just WHMCS sidebar/navbar classes.
+How can we expect them to make changes to a Lavarel class considering routes and templates?

+IMO this is what we should be doing.
+A flexible and robust API interface like we did for C13 and then anyone can play with it with its favourite programming language, system and so on.

+In C13 we already have tens of developers interacting with us via API.
+And we don't even know what language they using!
+It could be PHP, Python, Java, ASP... who cares?
+We give them the engine.
+They go wherever they want to go.